Andreas-Schoenefeldt/hermine-ferdium-receipt/README.md

-# hermine-franz-receipt
+# hermine-ferdium-receipt
-A simple Franz Receipt for the THW Hermine messanger
+A simple Ferdium Receipt for the THW Hermine messanger